What is MPF and why do you need it?

 The law requires each MPF scheme to maintain a capital preservation fund that will be invested in low-risk assets like bank deposits and money market instruments.

-Retirement savings are meant to cater to your financial needs in the future.
-Thus, it’s important to ensure the safety of such retirement funds.
+Retirement savings are meant to meet future financial needs.
+Thus, it's important to ensure the safety of such retirement funds.

-For instance, the law requires that all MPF schemes are maintained by MPF trustees.
+For instance, the law requires that all Mandatory Provident Fund Schemes be maintained by MPF trustees.

 Therefore, it’s safer than most retirement savings options out there.